 From what I can tell, this movement started with Schopenhauer‘s 1818/1844 book The World as Will and Idea (please don’t bother to read this book unless you’re tracing the history of dumb ideas).
 The very first sentence of this book is “The world is my idea.”
 Contrast this with the first sentence of Wittgenstein’s Tractatus Logico Philosophicus: “The world is everything that is the case.”

-But this really got rolling in the second half of the 20th century due to the quite reasonable work of Wittgenstein, Derrida, Foucault, and Lyotard which was then adopted by a bunch of people who were not smart enough to understand their work.
-In fact, the place where you encounter this postmodernist radical relativism most is not in philosophy departments, but in the colleges of education.
-A bunch of people who were not really smart enough to understand subtle points instead starting teaching the equivalent of “anything is true if you say it often enough and loud enough.”
+But this really got rolling in the second half of the 20th century due to the quite reasonable work of Wittgenstein, Derrida, Foucault, and Lyotard which was then adopted by a bunch of people who did not fully understand their work.
+In fact, the place where you encounter this postmodernist radical relativism most is not in philosophy departments, but in teacher’s colleges.
+A very reasonable train of thought has come to mean the equivalent of “anything is true if you say it often enough and loud enough.”
 Now we’ve had two generations of teachers who swallowed this notion and then regurgitated it back to their own students.